isabella232/cloud-portal-documentation/docs/index.md

 ### Google Cloud Platform (GCP)

-Authenticating with Google Cloud services requires the set up of The [`GOOGLE_CREDENTIALS `](https://developers.google.com/identity/protocols/application-default-credentials#howtheywork) variable, which can also contains the path of a file to obtain credentials from.
+Authenticating with Google Cloud services requires the set up of The [`GOOGLE_CREDENTIALS `](https://developers.google.com/identity/protocols/application-default-credentials#howtheywork) variable, which can also contain the path of a file to obtain credentials from.

 The `GOOGLE_CREDENTIALS` is available in a JSON file.